MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 ---
-title: Prompt users for input using the Dialogs library | Microsoft Docs
+title: Use dialog library to gather user input | Microsoft Docs
-description: Learn how to prompt users for input using the Dialogs library in the Bot Builder SDK for Node.js.
+description: Learn how to prompt users for input using the Dialogs library in the Bot Builder SDK.
 keywords: prompts, dialogs, AttachmentPrompt, ChoicePrompt, ConfirmPrompt, DatetimePrompt, NumberPrompt, TextPrompt, reprompt, validation
 author: v-ducvo
 ms.author: v-ducvo